-Research Report for CSM Title Should capture the essence of your project and should be conclusive rather than descriptive.
-Keep it brief (limited to 15 words as a general guideline) The title should be explicit in denoting the findings of the study Purpose/Hypothesis Provide a brief description of the problem that is being investigated.
-This section should describe your research question or hypothesis.
-Make sure you have answered the following questions.
-What is the topic?
-What is the gap in knowledge that your study addresses?
-What is the relevant content that supports the rationale of your study?
-Formally state "The purpose of this study is" Number of Subjects Provide the number of participants and the sample tested.
-Number of participants Brief description of the sample including key characteristics important to understand your study population Materials/Methods Explanation of study design to include procedures, measures, and statistical analyses.
-In the first sentence, identify the type of study; i.e. 'randomized control trial', 'cohort study', 'crossover study' Specific description of procedures
+Research Report for CSM Title Should capture the essence of your project and should be conclusive rather than descriptive. ☐ Keep it brief (limited to 15 words as a general guideline) The title should be explicit in denoting the findings of the study Purpose/Hypothesis Provide a brief description of the problem that is being investigated.
+This section should describe your research question or hypothesis.Make sure you have answered the following questions. ☐ What is the topic?
+Why nobody else has adequately answered the research question yet?
+What is the relevant content that supports the rationale of your study? ☐ Formally state "The purpose of this study is" Number of Subjects Provide the number of participants and the sample tested ☐ Number of participants. ☐ Brief description of the sample included in the study.
+Materials/Methods Explanation of study design, to include description about participants, procedures, measures and statistical analyses. ☐ In the first sentence, identify the type of study; i.e. 'randomized control trial', 'cohort study', 'crossover study'. ☐ Specific description of participants. ☐ Specific description of procedures. ☐ Specific details on outcome measures.

-Specific details on outcome measures Specific details on statistical analyses Results Outline each specific finding separately.
-State means with SEM or SD Include the results of statistical analysis (For example, F and p-values) Provide interpretation of changes within the context of MDC and/or MCID values when appropriate Conclusions Major findings with interpretation.
-Use a final sentence that reads "In conclusion Clinical Relevance State how the findings of your study will impact clinical practice.
+☐ Specific details on statistical analyses, including statistical software package used Results Outline each specific finding separately. ☐ State means with SEM or SD ☐ Include the results of statistical analysis (For example, F and p-values) of the analysis if appropriate Conclusions Major findings with interpretation and implications for your field. ☐ Use a final sentence that reads "In conclusion Clinical Relevance State how the findings of your study will impact clinical practice